moddedmc-wiki/fabric-modding-wiki/content/9.misc/basic-problem-solving.md

     <small>Correct Hotswap vs. failed Hotswap</small>
 </div>

-Other changes can be reloaded ingame.
+Other changes can be reloaded in-game.

 - changes to the `assets/` folder -> press `[F3 + T]`
 - changes to the `data/` folder -> use the `/reload` command

 ## Server testing

 The mod is done, everything seems to run smoothly and you just shipped the `.jar` file to the users.
-But suddenly you get complains about crashes and other problems, when the users try to play on a multiplayer server.
+But suddenly you get complaints about crashes and other problems when the users try to play on a multiplayer server.
 What went wrong?

 This is most likely an issue with the client and server interaction.
-Things which run in singleplayer still can cause problems in a server environment.
+Things which run in single-player still can cause problems in a server environment.
 To test this you can repeat the steps from above in a server running on your (private) localhost.

 Keep in mind that you will run a server and the clients at the same time.
 This may be taxing on your computer's performance.

 ### Set up the server

-Open up the `Gradle` window at the right side and run the `Tasks > fabric > runServer` Gradle task for the first time.
+Open up the `Gradle` window on the right side and run the `Tasks > fabric > runServer` Gradle task for the first time.

 ![runServer Gradle Task](/misc/basic_problem_solving_11.png)